 If you’re still reading this, maybe you’re someone who likes a longer backstory.
 Ok.
-The long version is that I’m one of those people whose biographies could start with the bumper sticker about not being born in Texas but getting here as fast as I could––not that I had much say in the matter as an infant.
-I grew up in Houston, went to the University of Texas at Austin (B.A., Theatre and Dance), came back to Houston, moved to New York for grad school (M.A., New York University, Journalism), stayed in New York for nine years, and moved back to Houston in the summer of 2017.
+I grew up in Houston, went to the University of Texas at Austin (B.A., Theatre and Dance), came back to Houston, moved to New York for graduate school (M.A., New York University, Journalism), stayed in New York for nine years, and moved back to Houston in the summer of 2017.

 Along the way, I spent eight years as a freelance music and performing arts journalist.
 (That work can be found here.)
 I wrote for The Village Voice, LA Weekly, the Houston Press, and other outlets.
 Consequently, some people know me only as a journalist.

 A moonlighting journalist has to pay bills.
-Contrary to popular misconception, you do not get paid by the word.
 So, meanwhile, I acquired a suite of “day job” skills that fall under the digital marketing canopy.
 (If you want to see my work history, check out my LinkedIn.)
-When I left journalism at the end of 2015, doing digital marketing for a cause became my focus.
+When I left journalism at the end of 2015, digital marketing for a cause became my focus.

 Cause, defined: To me, this means work that’s about more than making a profit.
-It’s work that contributes to social good in some way or that makes the world a better, gentler place.
-I love using my know-how to promote the arts, non-profit orgs, or positive independent businesses who donate portions of revenue to charitable entities.
+It’s work that contributes to social good in some way or that makes the world a better place.
+I enjoy using my know-how to promote the arts, education, non-profit orgs, creative businesses, and social enterprises.